 Key Social Skills for Young Adults

-• Empathy: Understanding and sharing the feelings of others, which fosters connection.
+• Empathy: Understanding and sharing the feelings of others, which fosters connection and collaboration.
+Empathy is a cornerstone of emotional intelligence.

-• Conflict Resolution: Skills to resolve disagreements in a constructive manner.
+• Conflict Resolution: Skills to resolve disagreements in a constructive manner, focusing on mutual understanding rather than winning an argument.

 Understanding Identity Formation